 We use the word “lesbian” to embrace and celebrate all possible forms of love and intimacy between people who identify with the female side of the gender spectrum, who have identified as such or have been ascribed a female gender at some point in their lives.
 We embrace gender as an orbit full of possibilities.

-We want to make visible forms of lesbian relating that all too often disappear behind the dominance of male* love (both outside and within queer communities).
+We want to make visible forms of lesbian relating that all too often disappear behind the dominance of cis-male love (both outside and within queer communities).
 We encourage inclusive and feminist reappropriations of the word “lesbian” and hope to open up a space that allows for these meanings to emerge.

 We want to create a feminist safer space, which means that racism, sexism, biphobia, transphobia, queerphobia, fatphobia, homophobia, butchphobia, sissyphobia, ableisms, ageism, femmephobia, toxic masculinity, misogyny and classism are not welcome here.
 Visitors to the space are invited to actively reflect upon these structures of oppression.